 International bank transfers don’t have to be slow and complicated.
 With Bancoli’s Global Business Account, you can send and receive global B2B payments in more than 50 currencies across over 200 countries.

-This multi-currency account provides access to different currency accounts, including USD, EUR, GBP, MXN, CAD, AUD, HKD, SGD, PLN, and CNY.
+This multi-currency account provides access to different currency accounts, including USD, EUR, GBP, MXN, CAD, AUD, HKD, SGD, NZD, PLN, and CNY.
 It also incorporates multi-currency invoicing and cash flow management tools, making it a comprehensive financial solution for businesses globally.

 With Bancoli’s Global Business Account, access real interbank rates for better FX conversions.
 Funds are protected up to US$125 million, ensuring safety.
 Additionally, military-grade encryption secures your account and every transaction you make.